xdemocle/my-linkedin-profile-clone/TRANSLATION_UPDATE_STATUS.md

-# Translation Update Status - COMPLETE!
+# Translation Update Status - COMPLETE

 ## All Languages Updated (100%)

 ### English (en.json) - Complete

 - Personal info with new about text
 - All 9 experiences with new dates and highlights
 - All 6 achievements with new titles

 ### Italian (it.json) - Complete

 - Personal info with new about text
 - All 9 experiences with new dates and highlights
 - All 6 achievements with new titles

 ### French (fr.json) - Complete

 - Personal info with new about text
 - All 9 experiences with new dates and highlights
 - All 6 achievements with new titles

 ### Spanish (es.json) - Complete

 - Personal info with new about text
 - All 9 experiences with new dates and highlights
 - All 6 achievements with new titles

 ### Arabic (ar.json) - Complete

 - Personal info with new about text
 - All 9 experiences with new dates and highlights
 - All 6 achievements with new titles